containerd/containerd/docs/config.md

       # i.e pass host devices through to privileged containers.
       privileged_without_host_devices = false

+      # base_runtime_spec is a file path to a JSON file with the OCI spec that will be used as the base spec
+      # that all container's are created from.
+      # Use containerd's `ctr oci default-spec > /etc/containerd/cri-base.json` to output initial spec file.
+      base_runtime_spec = ""

       # 'plugins."io.containerd.grpc.v1.cri".containerd.runtimes.runc.options' is options specific to
       # "io.containerd.runc.v1" and "io.containerd.runc.v2".
 Its corresponding options type is:
       #   https://github.com/containerd/containerd/blob/v1.3.2/runtime/v2/runc/options/oci.pb.go#L26 .